 Students seeking transfer of credits from a foreign university must submit a Petition for Transfer of Graduate Credit form and an official credit evaluation to the Troy University International Admissions Office as discussed below.
-Petition for Transfer of Graduate Credit forms are available at trojan.troy.edu/graduateschool/forms.html
+Petition for Transfer of Graduate Credit forms are available at www.troy.edu/academics/colleges-schools/graduateschool/forms.html

-Students may use one of two methods for an official credit evaluation:

-- Present to the Troy University Admissions Office original transcripts including an English translation and universityprepared course descriptions for courses the student desires to transfer.
-Using established university protocols, the International Admissions Office will determine if the foreign university is considered equivalent to a U.S. regionally accredited university, and authenticate all submitted documents.
-When appropriate, the International Admissions Office will translate the credit value of each course(s) being petitioned for transfer into U.S. equivalents. - Request an official evaluation from ECE by submitting transcripts and course description.
+- Students may use one of two methods for an official credit evaluation: Present to the Troy University Admissions Office original transcripts including an English translation and university-prepared course descriptions for courses the student desires to transfer.
+Using established university protocols, the International Admissions Office will determine if the foreign university is considered equivalent to a U.S. regionally accredited university, and authenticate all submitted - documents.
+When appropriate, the International Admissions Office will translate the credit value of each course(s) being petitioned for transfer into U.S. equivalents. - 2.
+Request an official evaluation from ECE by submitting transcripts and course description.
 The official evaluation, along with the original transcripts, must be presented to the Troy University International Admissions Office.